ncatlab/nlab-content/pages/0/3/0/3/3030/content.md

   \,.
 $$

-As we shall discuss below, along the lines of the abstract discussion abive, nonabelian degree=2 cocycles really classify something slightly richer, namely exact sequences of groupoids
+As we shall discuss below, along the lines of the abstract discussion above, nonabelian degree=2 cocycles really classify something slightly richer, namely exact sequences of groupoids

 $$
   Aut(K) \sslash K